 If there are two or more educational consequences/ internal referrals in a week, class teacher should contact parents to inform and discuss the behaviour and any possible triggers.
 The Headteacher/ Deputy and/or Assistant should be made aware.
-Possible actions: anxiety mapping roots and fruits completed pupil voice activity directed by SENCO to establish to function of the behaviour 'Predict it, Plan it' document 'Going for Green' monitoring sheet to be shared with SLT member and parents daily, for agreed period of time If there are two telephone conversations home within a half term a formal meeting with SLT member, parent, and teacher will be planned Records made on Pupil Asset should be factual, avoiding any opinion.
-They should describe the antecedent, the
+Possible actions: anxiety mapping. roots and fruits completed. pupil voice activity directed by SENCO to establish to function of the behaviour.
+'Predict it, Plan it' document.
+'Going for Green' monitoring sheet to be shared with SLT. member and parents daily, for agreed period of time.
+If there are two telephone conversations home within a half term a formal meeting with SLT member, parent, and teacher will be planned.